About the Australian Heritage Council

 Ms Rachel Perkins is Director of Blackfella Films Pty Ltd where she is Film Maker, Film Curator and Festival Director.
 Previously she was Executive Producer of Indigenous Programs with ABC and SBS Television.
 She has Australian Film Television and Radio School qualifications in Producing Extension, and completed a three year Traineeship with Central Australian Aboriginal Media Association.
 She is currently Chairperson of the Charles Perkins Trust, a member of the AIATSIS Council and the inaugural AIATIS Foundation President.
 Former Board appointments include Screen Australia, the Australian Film Commission, and Fellow of the University of Sydney Senate.
 Rachel is from the Arrernte and Kalkadoon people.

-Dr Jennifer (Jennie) Whinam is Senior Ecologist (World Heritage Areas) with the Department of Primary Industries, Parks Water & Environment, Tasmania, where she has worked for the past 25 years.
-She has authored and co-authored numerous publications related to botany, ecology and conservation management and is a recognised expert in her field.
-She is the Senior Botanist on the Macquarie Island Research Advisory Group and is actively involved in Sub Antarctic research.
-Jennie has worked in international and national research posts, including past Chair of the International Mire Conservation Group and Visiting Researcher with the French Polar Institute.
-She is an Honorary Research Fellow at the Australian National University, Adjunct Senior Lecturer at the University of Tasmania and is a Director on the Natural Resource Management South Board.
+Dr Jennifer (Jennie) Whinam has worked as a Senior Ecologist in Tasmania's World Heritage Areas with the Department of Primary Industries, Parks Water & Environment for the past 25 years.
+She has authored and co-authored numerous publications related to botany, ecology and conservation management and is a recognised expert in the ecology of Australia's alpine regions, Sphagnum peatlands and Subantarctic islands.
+She has worked in international and national research posts, including past Chair of the International Mire Conservation Group and Visiting Researcher with the French Polar Institute.
+She is an Honorary Research Fellow at the Australian National University and is Adjunct Senior Lecturer at the University of Tasmania.

 Council media releases